-When determining what kind of trailer is best for your application – side-dump, belly-dump, or end-dump – it’s important to have an understanding of the engineering behind each.
-If you’ve been constrained in your operations due to the limitations of your trailer, you might just find that a side-dump opens new doors for you.
+When determining what the best dump trailer is for your application – side dump, belly dump, or end dump – it’s important to have an understanding of the engineering behind each.
+If you’ve been constrained in your operations due to the limitations of your trailer, you might just find that a side dump opens new doors for you.